 Becky Wai-Ling Packard

 Becky Wai-Ling Packard, PhD, a recipient of the Presidential Early Career Award for Scientists and Engineers, is Professor of Psychology and Education at Mount Holyoke College.
-Previously, she served as Chancellor's Leadership Fellow in Residence at University of Massachusetts-Amherst working on equity and inclusion initiatives and a faculty fellow at the University of Michigan working on inclusive climate in STEM departments.
+Previously, she served as Chancellor's Leadership Fellow in Residence at University of Massachusetts-Amherst working on equity and inclusion initiatives and a faculty fellow at the University of Michigan working on inclusive climate in STEMM departments.
 Recently, she studied policy levers in Ireland, including the Athena SWAN initiative.
-Over the past twenty years, Packard’s research has focused on the mentoring and persistence of students in STEM fields, and she has worked with over 60 higher education institutions on improving classroom and campus climate.
+Over the past twenty years, Packard’s research has focused on the mentoring and persistence of students in STEMM fields, and she has worked with over 60 higher education institutions on improving classroom and campus climate.

 Muriel E. Poston, PhD, is currently serving as the Division Director, Division of Biological Infrastructure in the Biological Sciences Directorate at the National Science Foundation.
 A plant systematist with an interest in environmental studies, Poston served as Dean of the Faculty/Vice President for Academic Affairs at Pitzer College from 2012-15.
 Throughout her career she has worked to support efforts to broaden the participation of underrepresented students and faculty in science, technology, engineering and mathematics (STEM) disciplines, and sought to enhance the capacity and infrastructure of the STEM facilities.
 Poston also served as a member of the National Research Council Board of Life Sciences and as a member and past chair of the NSF Committee on Equal Opportunities in Science and Engineering.